Dating Your Triumph

 The Factory also offered a fork-exchange and engine exchange service, which may mean that later components were factory fitted or reconditioned.

-My interviews with original owners have shown that machines were often customised and modified as fashion and individual finance dictated.
-Accidents, age and mechanical failure also take their toll on the original components.
+In conclusion, my interviews with original owners have shown that machines were often customised and modified as fashion and individual finance dictated.
+Accidents, age and mechanical failure also take their toll on the original components and most machines surviving today are far from original and standard.
+Enjoy your machine for what it is and hopefully it can continue to give pleasure to you and others for many years to come.